wrighteagle2d/wrighteagle2d.github.io/index_body.md

 Process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP),
 with the assumption that opponents and teammates are all rational.
-We further decompose the sequential decision-making problem within the resulting MDP into a hierarchy of subtasks.
-A hierarchical online planning algorithm is then developed for the agent to do online planning in realtime, exploiting subtask-specific heuristic and evaluation functions.
+We further decompose the sequential decision-making problem within the resulting MDP into a hierarchy of subtasks, including attack, defense, shoot, dribble, pass, intercept, position, mark, block, formation, etc.
+A hierarchical online
+planning algorithm is then developed for the agent to do online planning in realtime, exploiting subtask-specific heuristic and evaluation functions.
 More information regarding our approach to RoboCup 2D can be